Kaley Cuoco

+Kaley Christine Cuoco (/ˈkwoʊkoʊ/ KWOH-koh; born November 30, 1985) is an American actress.
+She starred as Bridget Hennessy on the ABC sitcom 8 Simple Rules (2002–2005), Penny on the CBS sitcom The Big Bang Theory (2007–2019), and as the title character in the HBO Max comedic thriller The Flight Attendant (2020–2022).
+The lattermost earned her nominations for Primetime Emmy Awards and Golden Globe Awards.

-Cuoco made her film debut in the thriller television film Quicksand: No Escape (1992).
-Her film work includes Virtuosity (1995), Toothless (1997), Can't Be Heaven (1999), Alley Cats Strike (2000), Growing Up Brady (2000), Crimes of Fashion (2004), The Hollow (2004), Lucky 13 (2005), To Be Fat like Me (2007), Cougar Club (2007), Killer Movie (2008), The Penthouse (2010), Hop (2011), Authors Anonymous (2014), and The Wedding Ringer (2015).
-She received a star on the Hollywood Walk of Fame in 2014 and in October 2017 founded Yes, Norman Productions.
+Cuoco has also played Billie Jenkins in the fantasy series Charmed (2005–2006), voiced the title role in the animated series Harley Quinn since 2019, and played the lead role in the comedy thriller series Based on a True Story (2023).
+Her film work includes several television films, such as Quicksand: No Escape (1992) and Growing Up Brady (2000), as well as Virtuosity (1995), Hop (2011), The Wedding Ringer (2015), The Man from Toronto, Meet Cute (both 2022), and Role Play (2024).
+She received a star on the Hollywood Walk of Fame in 2014 and in 2017 founded Yes, Norman Productions.

 Early life

-Cuoco was born in Camarillo, California, the elder daughter of Layne Ann (née Wingate), a homemaker, and Gary Carmine Cuoco, a realtor.
+Kaley Christine Cuoco was born on November 30, 1985, in Camarillo, California.
+She is the elder daughter of Layne Ann (née Wingate), a homemaker, and Gary Carmine Cuoco, a real estate agent.
 Her father is of Italian descent while her mother is of English and German ancestry.
-Her sister, Briana, is an actress and singer who competed on the fifth season of The Voice and has a recurring role on the HBO Max series The Flight Attendant and on Harley Quinn as Barbara Gordon/Batgirl.
-As a child, Cuoco was a ranked amateur (aspiring) tennis player, a sport she took up when she was three years old.
+Her sister, Briana, is an actress and singer who competed on the fifth season of The Voice and co-starred with her on the HBO Max series The Flight Attendant and on Harley Quinn as Barbara Gordon/Batgirl.
+As a child, Cuoco was a ranked amateur tennis player, a sport she took up when she was three years old.
 She stopped playing at the age of 16 to pursue a career in acting.